-The product Care Plus Anti-Insect DEET Roll-on 30% was not a reference product in the EU-review program for inclusion of the active substance in Annex I of Directive 98/8/EC.
+The product Care Plus DEET Anti-Insect 50% Spray was not a reference product in the EU-review program for inclusion of the active substance in Annex I of Directive 98/8/EC.
 A skin irritation study was submitted with a comparable product (see 2.7.1.3 for results).
 This study has not been evaluated in the CAR of DEET.
 The applicant has submitted statements to address acute oral, dermal, inhalation toxicity, eye irritation and sensitisation based on the calculation rules according to CLP-Regulation (EC) 1272/2008.
 For dermal absorption of DEET the applicant provided a statement that the value of 20% used in the CAR of DEET can be used in the risk assessment.